aarontran/snr-filaments/agenda.md

 * Manuscript work (!)
   - finish up discussion.
 Generate whatever new fits I need to get things to match up (Regions 6)
+  - add text on SN 1006

+* We need a systematic way to tackle this damping issue.
+And I want to patch up a lot of other, smaller holes/gaps/things-tbd as well.
+Need to address:
+  - results with smaller ab (done... equivocal/messy)
+  - SN 1006 `m_E` plot, similar to Tycho
+  - script to run srcutlog
+  - vary distance in damped fits
+  - Regions 6, run whole new slew of fits with better FWHMs

+* Big question: how to articulate this clearly?
+Tecnically, these "spurious" fits are still okay, still reasonable, we have no reason to throw them out.

 * check expressions for cut-off energy, diffusion terms in Sean's solution (using Bmin vs. B0 in certain places).